Birth Injuries Caused by Medical Negligence

 - Spinal cord injury.
 When medical negligence causes a baby’s spine to twist during delivery, the result may be a spinal cord injury.
 This can result in paralysis of varying degrees, depending on the site and severity of the damage.

 - Intracranial Hemorrhage.
-Bleeding may occur within the brain or in the area between the brain and skull.
+Bleeding may occur within the brain or in the area between the brain and the skull.
 If the bleeding is not promptly treated, the affected area of the brain could have permanent damage.
 Babies with an intracranial hemorrhage may develop cerebral palsy.

 - Shoulder Dystocia.
-This injury occurs when the infant’s shoulders become stuck in the birth canal during a vaginal delivery.
+This injury occurs when the infant’s shoulders become stuck in the birth canal during vaginal delivery.
 A delay of just a few minutes between the emergence of a baby’s head and shoulders can have an impact on the baby’s health, requiring swift action on the part of the doctor handling the delivery.

 A mother could also suffer from any of the following injuries: